skiblu/padal/content/intro.md

 **Key Upcoming Events:**

 Dear devotees,
 We are actively working on expanding our collection of devotional songs and lyrics.

+{% include toc-parents.html %}

 {% capture text %}Note: More songs and lyrics are coming soon.
 If you have any specific requests, please feel free to reach out to us.
 {% endcapture %} {% include alert.html text=text color=secondary %}